Sharing is caring!

 Jatiluwih vs Tegalalang?
 What are the most beautiful rice terraces in Bali?
 Which rice terrace in Bali should you see?

-If you ask me should visit Jatiluwih or Tegalalang, my answer would be preferably both!
-But if you choose to visit only one of these two best Bali rice terraces, in each case you can’t get wrong!
+If you ask me to visit Jatiluwih or Tegalalang, my answer would be both!
+But if you choose to visit only one of these two best Bali rice terraces, you can’t get wrong with any of them!

 MAYBE YOU ALSO WOULD LIKE TO READ: Tasting Authentic Kopi Luwak in Bali